metno/genchem/doc/_build/html/_sources/GenChemDoc_intro.rst.txt

   **  NOTE !!
-  This user-guide is a work-in-progress manual on the GenChem system, with this interim version produced for interested users, Feb.
+  This user-guide is a work-in-progress manual on the GenChem system, with this interim version produced for interested users, Oct.
 2020.
   **